-I thought I knew a lot about eggs, but I learned far more that I’d ever anticipated.
+And even though I’d thought I knew a lot about eggs, I learned far more than I’d ever anticipated.
 So much that I can’t wait to share with you!
 (Because, you know, the food geek hidden within me thinks this stuff is just too cool!)

 I talked with poultry farmers from across the state and was pleasantly surprised to learn that several of them were third- and even fourth-generation farmers.
 Sure, they were also business owners working hard to make a living, but I was so inspired by the realization that, among so many corporate giants in the food business these days, at the very deepest heart of it all, there truly are also still some real people, and real families, raising the food we eat.